 For those with low stomach acid, supplementing with Betaine HCl can help to restore acid levels in the stomach and can help to inhibit the growth of bacteria.

 3. Antimicrobial Treatment

 Antimicrobials are strong herbal medicines intended to kill or limit the growth of microorganisms in the small and large intestine.
 Plant-based antimicrobials can correct your intestinal ecology without creating any further imbalances in your gut microbiome.

 One study shows herbal antimicrobial therapy works as well as the prescription antimicrobial Rifaximin in treating SIBO symptoms .

 Not all SIBO patients require treatment with herbal microbials.
 It’s best to first try diet and digestive supports before taking a course of herbal microbials.

 If you regularly struggle with fatigue, brain fog, and other unexplained symptoms, SIBO may be the root cause.
 That’s why it’s important to pay attention to improving your gut health.

 SIBO has a reputation for being difficult to treat and relapses can happen.
 However, treatment success is possible when treatments are tailored to individual patients.
 A trusted functional medicine practitioner can be very helpful in confirming a SIBO diagnosis and personalized a long-term treatment plan to prevent bacterial overgrowth, and SIBO fatigue, from recurring.

-Dr. Ruscio and his qualified staff at Austin Functional Medicine have years of experience helping patients with gastrointestinal health, nutrition, and health coaching.
+Dr. Ruscio, DC and his qualified staff at Austin Functional Medicine have years of experience helping patients with gastrointestinal health, nutrition, and health coaching.
 If you’re regularly struggling with unexplained symptoms, make an appointment with us and start your journey toward a healthier life.
 New patients are currently accepted in-person and via telemedicine.